-The second-largest city in Sweden, and Scandinavia's most important port, Gothenburg (or Göteborg) is situated on the west coast of the country, at the outlet of the Göta Canal which links Gothenburg to the Baltic Sea, and indirectly to the country's capital, Stockholm.
+The second-largest city in Sweden and Scandinavia's most important port, Gothenburg (or Göteborg) is situated on the west coast of the country.
+Sat at the outlet of the Göta Canal that links Gothenburg to the Baltic Sea and Stockholm.

 Become our Gothenburg Travel Expert

 We are looking for contributors for our Gothenburg travel guide.
 If you are a local, a regular traveller to Gothenburg or a travel professional with time to contribute and answer occasional forum questions, please contact us.